-The itinerary here includes chances to meet them, as well as dolphins—and even magical glow worms on a night safari.
+The itinerary here includes chances to meet them, as well as dolphins—and even enchanting glow worms on a night safari.
 In fact, this seven-day trip makes the most of every moment, with a variety of experiences sure to appeal to all the travelers in your family.
 Of course, there’s also some time to simply lie on the beach and enjoy the tropical warmth and sunny skies of Queensland.

 Itinerary / 7 DAYSPLAN YOUR TRIP